What is the Best Gender Combination for 3 Dogs?

 Hi!
 We have 2 Australian Shepard/Redbone Coonhound/American Pitbull mixed brother and sister from the same litter that will be 3 soon.
 We want to add a German Shorthaired Pointer puppy to our family.
 Should we add a female or male?

 1. Hi Cynthia.
-Since you want to a add different breed that would also be a different age, gender would not be as critical here.
+Since you want to add a different breed that would also be a different age, gender would not be as critical here.
 But I’d still be inclined to go with another male.
 Good luck!

-2. Barbara Zanca
+16. Barbara Zanca

 I have an 8 yr old Shepherd/Cattle mix “God dog” that I must host in my home for six week blocks, twice a year.
 She was very bonded with our (now deceased) Catahoula and considered my house her second home.
 Our new (2021) very bonded pair, one now 4 yr old Cattle and one now 5/6 yr old Shepard/Huskie mix, have been completely unwilling to welcome her inside the boundaries of our home or car.
 Meeting elsewhere for hikes and play is no problem, but we have to keep them completely isolated on separate floors and separate entrances to the home.
 Any suggestions?